UTulsa Symphony Orchestra

 On view through Jan.
 25, 2025 Explore the rugged spirit of the West through the lens of John Steinbeck’s East of Eden in M. Walker Nelson’s captivating new exhibition.
 West (of Eden) delves into themes of self-acceptance, time, and the clash between past and present.
 Each painting tells a story of resilience, capturing the tension […]

-Amanda Summers, Ph.D., Duane H. King Postdoctoral Fellow, Helmerich Center for American Research Paper Title: "Death, Mysticism, and Mass Incarceration: Mexico's Gran Comlicidad, 1642-1649" Amanda Summers will be circulating and […]
+Amanda Summers, Ph.D., Duane H. King Postdoctoral Fellow, Helmerich Center for American Research Paper Title: "Death, Mysticism, and Mass Incarceration: Mexico's Gran Comlicidad, 1642-1649" Amanda Summers will be circulating and presenting an excerpt from the sixth and final chapter of her dissertation.
+The larger project deals with sex, violence, race, diaspora, and community in the […]

 The faculty of the I-O psychology program will talk to UTulsa students about graduate comprehensive exams and how to study for them.